 When the body is faced with immediate danger, the brain orders the autonomic nervous system to activate the ‘flight-or-fight’ response.
 The body is flooded with a range of chemicals, including adrenaline, that trigger physiological changes.
 For example, heart rate and breathing are accelerated and blood is shifted to the muscles to prepare for physical combat or running away.

-A panic attack is said to occur when the ‘flight-or-fight’ response is triggered but there is no imminent danger.
+A panic attack is said to occur when the ‘flight-or-fight’ response is triggered but there is no danger about to happen.
 A person may experience the symptoms of a panic attack in harmless and apparently stress-free situations, such as watching television or while asleep.